connexcs/docs/docs/anyedge/anyedge.md

 Click :material-plus: button to specify the Destination IP, and one or more Limit (Primary) and Backup (Secondary) Zones.

 * **Destination**: Enter the Customer's server's IP address.
-* **Limit Zones**: The calls hitting the selected zones in the Limit Zones field will go directly to the entered IP address(server) in the Destination field.
+* **Limit Zones**:  Limit Zones control access to specific servers within a load balancer.
+By defining limit zones, you restrict access to certain servers from designated zones.
+For example, if Sydney is not added to the limit zone configuration, individuals from Sydney will be unable to access this designated server within the load balancer.
 * **Backup Zones**: Whenever the server of the main zone fails, the traffic will route to the zone selected in the Backup Zones field.

 <img src= "/anyedge/anyedge5.png">